Ashterism/ashterism/_posts/2025-03-24-skyhunter_teething.md

 There was a bit of a steep learning curve to using a tracker, though it was really helpful as it made me realise I’d been skipping some steps with the telescope too… The key steps seem to be aligning the telescope to polaris, and then giving it some reference points so it can “lock in” exactly where it is and slew properly.

-1. Prepare the tracker and camera (whilst there is still light)
+1. Prepare the tracker and camera (whilst there is still light)<br>
     a.
 Set the tripod up and use a compass to ensure RA axis pointing north
     b.
 Adjust level to be flat (adjust leg lengths)
     c.
 Set up the camera on the tripod
     d.
 Make sure camera parallel to the RA axis (pointing “straight”)

-2. Physically align the tracker to Polaris
+3. Physically align the tracker to Polaris
     a.
 Once dark, line up Polaris through the hole in the RA axis knob
     b.
 Double check everything is still level

-3. Set Zero Position
+4. Set Zero Position
     a.
 Once all aligned, turn the tracker off, then turn it back off (this “zeros” it)
     b.
 Alternatively you can use the iOptron Commander app to set “zero position”

-4. Align to visible stars (for GoTo accuracy – not essential for just tracking)
+5. Align to visible stars (for GoTo accuracy – not essential for just tracking)
     a.
 Manually slew to a bright star (like Capella)
     b.
 Select that star in the app (i.e., Sky Safari) and tap on “align”
     c.
 Manually slew to another star